ViciousSquid/Dosidicus/extras/Readme.md

 Adds *temporal causality* to learning, enabling the squid to learn cause-and-effect relationships rather than just correlations.

 ```
-NOTE: As of v2.6.1.2 STDP is NOT currently implemented due to being beyond the (current) needs for this project
+NOTE: As of v2.6.1.2 STDP is NOT currently implemented

-Here's a guide for forkers/cloners/contributors anyway x
+IT WILL BE IMPLEMENTED AS A PLUGIN NO LATER THAN VERSION 2.6.2.0 (does not yet exist)
 ```

 Everything needed to implement can be found in [STDP.zip](https://github.com/ViciousSquid/Dosidicus/blob/v2.6.1.0__b1218_LatestVersion/extras/STDP.zip) IN THIS FOLDER